ystarling/Readme/README.md

      - volatile, use fast main memory, shared and visible for threads
      - Lock interface, locking, synchronize block
      - Executors
+       The java.util.concurrent.Executors provide factory methods that are being used to create ThreadPools of worker threads.
+Threads get free, they pick up the next task from this Queue.
        ```
          SingleThreadExecutor
          FixedThreadPool(n)+